-The median for energy company respondents who reported having a CPL or CPL/ESA certification equated to more than \$200.000 in total compensation when working in the field between 21-30 years, resulting in roughly 47% more in compensation compared with respondents without this certification (see table 14).
+Energy company respondents who reported having a CPL or CPL/ESA certification averaged more than \$200,000 in total compensation when working in the field for more than 20 years, resulting in roughly 47% more in compensation compared with respondents without this certification (see table 14).
 Their total compensation with this certification was much more compared to independent contractors and land services employees.
 Independent contractors who worked in the field for more than 31 years saw an even more substantial increase in compensation, resulting in 62% more earnings with a CPL or CPL/ESA certification versus without (see table 15).